pypa/packaging.python.org/source/guides/handling-missing-extras-at-runtime.rst

    optional_dependency = raise_missing_extra

-Note that, if imports are not mere functions but also objects like classes that are subclassed from, the except shape of the dummy objects can get more involved depending on the expected usage, e.g.
+Note that, if imports are not mere functions but also objects like classes that are subclassed from, the exact shape of the dummy objects can get more involved depending on the expected usage, e.g.

 .. code-block:: python